libaishwarya/mock-aws-ses-go/README.md

 Mock AWS SES is a mock server to mock the AWS SES API.

 Currently the valid identities are (test@demtech.ai, test@test.com, test@gmail.com).
 Only they can send mail.
+The default Max24HourSend is 10000 and maximum emails per second is 14.

 # TODO
 * Implement the Rest of APIs